cogment/cogment-doc/docs/reference/python.md

 $ python3 -m cogment.generate --spec cogment.yaml --output ./cog_settings.py
 ```

-This will create a `cog_settings.py` module in the current directory (`--output ./`).
+This will create a `cog_settings.py` specs module in the current directory (`--output ./`).
 The generator will also compile the imported `*.proto` files into python modules that will be saved in the same location as the specified output file (`cog_settings.py`) and they will be named according to their proto names (`*_pb2.py`).

 The `cog_settings.py` Python module is required by all API entry points.

 ### Top-level import

 The main module of the Cogment SDK is `cogment`.
-But all cogment scripts need to start with a `cogment.Context`, which also requires the generated module `cog_settings` (project specific definitions created from the spec file).
+But all cogment scripts need to start with a `cogment.Context`, which also requires the generated module [cog_settings](#compiling-the-spec-file-into-cog_settingspy) (project specific definitions created from the spec file).

 If one needs to create a `cogment.TrialParameters` or `cogment.ActorParameters` from scratch, the `cog_settings` module is also required.